5 days MOT/MBMS-E

 - Particles measurement with gravimetric method, smoke meter, opacity meter.

-Gas analysis by Fourier transform infrared (FTIR) and ultraviolet (FTUV) 0.25 day
+Gas analysis by Fourier transform infrared (FTIR) & ultraviolet (FTUV) 0.25 day

 - Measurement principle, use of spectrometer, analyzed gas.